ranyitz/rules-manager/README.md

 }
 ```

-When you run `npx aicm install`, all rules from the preset will be installed to `.cursor/rules/`.
+When you run `npx aicm install`, all rules from the preset will be installed to `.cursor/rules/` and all mcps from the preset will be installed to `.cursor/mcp.json`.

 ### Overriding and Canceling Rules and MCP Servers from Presets